TheAgentCompany/TheAgentCompany/workspaces/tasks/hr-check-attendance-multiple-days-department-with-chat/task.md

 * Create a report called "department-april-attendace.xlsx" in the local /workspace directory.
 You must make sure that it is a xlsx file.

-* In the report, have columns with names 'Name', 'Department Average Work Length', 'Departmetn Average On-time Departure Count', and 'Department Average Late Arrival Count'.
+* In the report, have columns with names 'Name', 'Department Average Work Length', 'Department Average On-time Departure Count', and 'Department Average Late Arrival Count'.
 Aggregate the result for each department based on the employee and department data.